Specification

 • Informal spec.: we had some vague idea of what the code should do, wrote it, iteratively addressed feedback of users until bug reports shrunk to very low levels.

-• Semi-formal spec.: Sat down with stakeholders, wrote out a specification document in English with a few pictures/formulas, added some tests to code which affirmed aspects of this spec.
+• Semi-formal spec.: Sat down with stakeholders, wrote out a specification document in English with a few pictures/formulas, added many tests to code which affirmed all aspects of this spec.

 • Rigorous spec.: Have an unambiguous mathematical notion of what correct behavior should be, write it out as the formal specification, make sure code meets it.